osrf/ros2multirobotbook/src/ros2_cli.md

 kscottz@kscottz-ratnest:~/Code/ros2multirobotbook$ ros2 topic find  turtlesim/msg/Pose
 /turtle1/pose
 ```
-The last subcommand for the topic command is `pub`, pub simply means publish,
+The last sub command for the topic command is `pub`, pub simply means publish,
 and it allows you to publish a command to any ROS topic from the command
 line.
 While you shouldn't need to use this command regularly it can be
 particularly handy for testing and debugging when you are building a robot